dianaprince/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- lessoncontent -->

-## Real World Example: Configuring Redis using a ConfigMap
+## Configuring Redis using a ConfigMap

 Follow the steps below to configure a Redis cache using data stored in a ConfigMap.

+### Step 1: Create a ConfigMap

-First create a ConfigMap with an empty configuration block:
+First, create a ConfigMap with an empty configuration block:

 ```shell
 cat <<EOF >./example-redis-config.yaml